Skip to content

 });

-8. Use the Administration UI: After your site is deployed, open /admin on your website, click the login button, and authorize access with GitLab.
+5. Use the Administration UI: After your site is deployed, open /admin on your website, click the login button, and authorize access with GitHub.
 You can now edit media items online.
-If someone else also needs access, add their account to the GitLab group.
+If other people also need access, add them as collaborators or grant access through your GitHub organization.

 You can pass the following options to the lightnetSveltiaAdmin integration inside astro.config.mjs: